Why Employees Need Cybersecurity Training

+There are many reasons why employees need cybersecurity training in an expanding threat landscape which includes new technologies.
 When it comes to cybersecurity, many businesses find themselves several steps behind hackers.
-IT teams are among the first in the line of defense against attacks, making it crucial for them to understand current trends, emerging threats and potential vulnerabilities.
+IT teams are among the first in the line of defense against attacks, making it crucial for them to understand current trends, emerging threats, and potential vulnerabilities.
 Cybersecurity training prepares your IT staff to face the growing challenges associated with network management and data protection.
 That said, IT staff are not the only individuals who need cybersecurity training to protect their organizations.
 Many other “non-IT staff” who happen to be “super users” with highly privileged access are constantly under attacks by hackers who are drooling over passwords and system access to commit their fraud scheme through phishing attacks and other social engineering methods.

 Rapidly Changing Threat Landscape